na-na-hi/renget/archive/r4nhp.md

 As everyone else has a lively discussion about where to go and what to do next, Chihiro stands slightly apart from the group.
 She watches people in the crowd going about their normal lives - normal for a theme park patron anyway - and looks at the densely decorated scenery in every direction.
 None of it is quite as beautiful as what can be found around her home, but novelty can be interesting in its own way.
 She keeps turning to look around above everyone's heads, then something causes her to freeze in place.

-The ferris wheel.
+The Ferris wheel.
 More than 150 meters tall, the enormous wheel is a major landmark in the park and has been haunting the back of her thoughts all day.
 The observation pods freely gyroscope on their mountings even as she watches from this distance.
 They effortlessly float above the ground like summer clouds.
 Upon the wheel's dozens of struts, a pattern of shifting colors dance hypnotically as pulses or spirals or ripples of rainbow light.

 Something about it touches Chihiro through years of emotional armor.
 "I want to go to there."

 Hoge stops talking with the other kids and swiftly turns her head to Chihiro, then follows her gaze to the Wheel.
 "There?"

 "Yes," confirms Chihiro with wide open eyes.
 She is entranced.
 "I'd like to ride this."
 She takes a single step forward.
 "I'd *really* like to ride this."